 SUPPLIES NEEDED FOR A RECIPE BINDER

-Alright, now that you have all your favorite recipes, let's get them in your recipe binder!
-Here are the tools that you'll need to make your own:
+Alright, now you have all your favorite recipes, let's get them in your recipe binder!
+Here are the tools you'll need to make your own:

 - Binder – Obvs go for the cute one if you can find it, but don't spend a lot of money!
 Most importantly, you want it to be sturdy and big enough to hold all of your family's tried and true recipes as you add to it.